dotnet/docs-desktop/dotnet-desktop-guide/net/wpf/properties/collection-type-dependency-properties.md

 :::code language="csharp" source="./snippets/collection-type-dependency-properties/csharp/MainWindow.xaml.cs" id="SetCollectionDefaultValueInConstructor":::
 :::code language="vb" source="./snippets/collection-type-dependency-properties/vb/MainWindow.xaml.vb" id="SetCollectionDefaultValueInConstructor":::

 The following test code instantiates two separate `Aquarium` instances and adds a different `Fish` item to each collection.
 If you run the code, you'll see that each `Aquarium` instance has a single collection item, as expected.
-But, if you comment out the class constructor and pass the default collection value as <xref:System.Windows.PropertyMetadata> to the <xref:System.Windows.DependencyProperty.RegisterReadOnly%28System.String%2CSystem.Type%2CSystem.Type%2CSystem.Windows.PropertyMetadata%29> method, you'll see that each `Aquarium` instance gets two collection items!

 :::code language="csharp" source="./snippets/collection-type-dependency-properties/csharp/MainWindow.xaml.cs" id="InitializeAquariums":::
 :::code language="vb" source="./snippets/collection-type-dependency-properties/vb/MainWindow.xaml.vb" id="InitializeAquariums":::

+But, if you comment out the class constructor and pass the default collection value as <xref:System.Windows.PropertyMetadata> to the <xref:System.Windows.DependencyProperty.RegisterReadOnly%28System.String%2CSystem.Type%2CSystem.Type%2CSystem.Windows.PropertyMetadata%29> method, you'll see that each `Aquarium` instance gets two collection items!
+This is because both `Fish` instances are added to the same list, which is shared by all instances of the Aquarium class.
+So, when the intent is for each object instance to have its own list, the default value should be set in the class constructor.

 ### Initialize a read-write collection